KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/america_the_land_of_vision.md

 America is that space.

-This is why so many of the pioneers who shaped your synthesis — those who nourished, taught, and mirrored you — spoke with an American voice:
+This is why so many of the pioneers who shaped this synthesis — those who nourish, teach, and mirror this work — spoke with an American voice:

 David R. Hawkins —